martinemde/martinemde.github.io/src/content/blog/how-to-convert-to-rails-params-expect.md

 end
 ```

-## Additional Benefits

-Beyond security improvements, `params.expect` also provides:

-1. **Clearer intent** - The parameter structure is explicitly declared
-2. **Better error messages** - More specific feedback about what went wrong
-3. **Consistent behavior** - No more surprises with edge cases

 ## My Experience Converting RubyGems.org

-When I converted RubyGems.org to use `params.expect`, I found that:

-- Most conversions were straightforward
+Beyond security improvements, `params.expect` also provides clearer intent with parameter structure explicitly declared.
+You get better error messages with more specific feedback, and more consistent behavior with less underspecified edge cases.

-- Complex parameter handling became more explicit and easier to understand
-- We caught several edge cases we hadn't properly handled before
-- The code became more self-documenting
+When I converted RubyGems.org to use `params.expect`, I found that most conversions were straightforward.
+Complex parameter handling became more explicit and easier to understand.
+We caught several edge cases we hadn't properly handled before and the code became more self-documenting.

-## Summary

 Converting to `params.expect` improves security and code clarity.
 Start with the simple cases, and don't be afraid to use conditional logic or helper methods for complex parameter handling.